Pirate radio in the United Kingdom: 2000s

-As pirate radio persisted into the 2000s, UK broadcasting regulator Ofcom undertook research into its continued popularity and published its findings in 2007.
-This estimated that: "there are currently around 150 illegal radio stations in the UK.
+As pirate radio persisted into the 2000s, UK broadcasting regulator Ofcom undertook research into its popularity and published its findings in 2007.
+This estimated that, "there are currently around 150 illegal radio stations in the UK.
 At any one time, it is believed that around half of these are transmitting in London, within the M25 area".
 It found that: "a large proportion of these are operating in London, with notable clusters in Harlesden, Stoke Newington, Southwark and Lambeth".

-It also commissioned research among residents of the London boroughs of Hackney, Haringey and Lambeth, finding that: "about 24 percent of all adults aged 14 or older living within the three London boroughs listen to pirate radio stations.
+It also commissioned research among residents of the London boroughs of Hackney, Haringey and Lambeth, finding that "about 24 percent of all adults aged 14 or older living within the three London boroughs listen to pirate radio stations.
 The research found that 37 percent of students aged 14–24 and 41 percent of the African-Caribbean community listened to pirate radio".
-The development and promotion of grass-roots talent, the urban music scene and minority community groups were identified as key drivers for pirate radio.
-According to the research both pirate radio listeners and those running pirate radio stations thought that licensed broadcasters failed to cater sufficiently for the needs of the public at large.
+The development and promotion of grass-roots talent, the urban music scene and minority community groups were important for pirate radio.
+According to the research, pirate radio listeners and those running pirate radio stations thought that licensed broadcasters failed to cater sufficiently for the needs of the public.
 Pirate radio was regarded as the best place to hear new music and particularly urban music.
-Furthermore, pirate radio stations were appreciated for their local relevance by providing information and advertisements about local community events, businesses and club nights.
+Pirate radio stations were appreciated for their local relevance by providing information and advertisements about local community events, businesses and club nights.

-An operation by Ofcom to take unlicensed operators off-air in late 2005 would reveal that London's airwaves were still very active, including long established stations such as Kool FM, Point Blank, Bassline, Lightning FM, Y2K FM, Deja Vu, and Rinse FM.
-The latter two would be instrumental in the development of then underground grime and dubstep music scenes.
-At the same time, the authorities would continue to assert the risk of interference to emergency services by stations.
+An operation by Ofcom to take unlicensed operators off-air in late 2005 revealed that London's airwaves were still very active, including long established stations such as Kool FM, Point Blank, Bassline, Lightning FM, Y2K FM, Deja Vu, and Rinse FM.
+The latter two were instrumental in the development of underground grime and dubstep music scenes.
+The authorities continued to assert the risk of interference to emergency services by stations.

 2010s to present

-Ofcom responded to a Freedom of Information request in July 2015, that revealed they had raided and seized almost 400 pirate radio set-ups in London in just a 2-year period.
+Ofcom responded to a Freedom of Information request in July 2015, that revealed they had raided and seized almost 400 pirate radio set-ups in London in just a two-year period.